 Sterilization of waste

-Waste should be collected and placed in clear bag in marked (biohazard labeled) floor transfer container.
+Waste should be collected and placed in a clear bag in a marked (biohazard labeled) transfer container.

 For liquids, leave cap slightly OPEN for effective steam penetration during autoclaving and to prevent pressurization of the container and spills inside the autoclave.